Singular sets and parameters of generalized triangle orbifolds: Examples of generalized triangle orbifolds without Property RE.

 \psfig{file=picard.eps, scale=.8}

 \parbox[b]{0.65\textwidth}{ $ $ }

-We won't find the matrix representation in $\SL(2,\C)$ for the Picard group since it is well known and can be easily obtained from the above.
-Our goal is only to show that this group can be generated by three involutions, so we will make all the calculations in the group, which is a bit easier then working with the matrices.
+We shall not write down a matrix representation of the Picard group because it is well known and can be easily obtained similarly to the examples considered in the previous section.
+Our goal is only to show that this group can be generated by three involutions, so we shall make all the calculations in the group.